adpoe/Y-Financier/README.md

 ## To use this class

 **Perform the following steps:**
-  - Create and instance of YFinancier o   You may pass it two strings:
+  - Create an instance of YFinancier
+      *   You may pass it two strings:
            1. The stock symbol
            2. File name or path for where the data should be stored
   - Call the #downloadFile method from your instance